scottx611x/CSCI-S-40/Homework/Homework5.md

 #### 4.)
 Assume that you are submitting your homework via email.
 Describe in detail the methodology for using a digital signature using public-key cryptography to sign and submit your homework.
 (Note that an email that is digitally signed is not the same as encrypting it.)

+Encrypt session key with my private key, encrypt again with friends public key.
+Friend comes along and decrypts with his private key.
+He then decrypts with my public key to get the session key!
+He can then go ahead and decrypt the large file.
 DomainKeys (DKIM) combat spam emails by digitally signing them with the private key of the sending domain.

 #### 5.)
 Describe the functionality and operation of a SIP proxy server and also the other types of SIP servers that would be used in a network to support VoIP.
 Try to be clear and specific in your answer about the functionality of each server since current real-world product implementations combine a lot of the functionality into a single box.

 #### 6.)
 Assume that you have recently implemented a Layer 2 switching environment in your network that uses OpenFlow.
 Assume that a packet enters the switch and a lookup is done in the flow tables in the switch, but no match is found.
 Describe the most common options for handling this packet.
 (Note: review the OpenFlow Switch Specification and the textbook for information on packet processing in OpenFlow switches.)

 ---